-Chemical Research Lab is a collaborative synthetic chemistry research organization focused on Central Nervous System (CNS) related projects from caged-neurotransmitters through the development of fluorescent dyes.
-We believe that a wide, two-sided collaboration empowers researchers to fill the gap between the high-end biological research and synthetic chemistry.
+The Chemical Research Lab is a collaborative synthetic chemistry research organization focused on the Central Nervous System (CNS) related projects, from caged neurotransmitters through the development of fluorescent dyes.
+We believe that a wide, two-sided collaboration empowers researchers to fill the gap between high-end biological research and synthetic chemistry.

 Collaboration Partner Lab

-Gergely Katona is the Head of Two-Photon Measurement Technology Research Group at PPCU.
-Our research interests are in Software Engineering with a specific focus on measurement controll and data analysis for scientific application.
+Gergely Katona is the Head of the Two-Photon Measurement Technology Research Group at PPCU.
+Our research interests are in Software Engineering with a specific focus on measurement control and data analysis for scientific applications.